 Why?
 Because meaningful motivation ultimately has the potential to become love in action and help people more than you'll ever know.

-One hug, one smile, from someone you care about is sometimes the only motivation you'll ever need.
+One hug and smile from someone you care about is sometimes the only motivation you'll ever need.